Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Kurnool District

 - Highlight: The idol of Nandi located in front of the temple increases 1 inch after every 20 years.
-According to Archaeological Survey of India, the rock that was used to crave the Nandi has a growing nature, however, it has not been proven.
+According to the Archaeological Survey of India, the rock that was used to crave the Nandi has a growing nature, however, it has not been proven.

 - Main Deity: Lord Shiva